Ernesto Bark

-Ernst Moritz Heinrich Bark Schultz (1858–1922), known as Ernesto Bark, was a Livonian writer, journalist and political activist based in Spain.
+Ernst Moritz Heinrich Bark Schultz (1858–1922), also known as Ernesto Bark, was a Livonian writer, journalist and political activist based in Spain.
 He took part in the Bohemian scene in Madrid.

 Biography

-Born on 23 March 1858 in Kaava, Laiuse, in the vicinity of Dorpart, then part of the Russian Empire.
+Born on 23 March 1858 in Kaava, Laiuse, in the vicinity of Dorpart in Estonia, then part of the Russian Empire.
 Regarding his self-identification, aside from presenting himself as a Livonian, he declared to have three nationalities: "the German one from an ethnographic standpoint, the Russian one from a political standpoint (and unfortunately) and the Spanish one because of affection and love".
 In any case, he also contextually self-identified as a Baltic German in his writings.
 He even declared to be "Polish" on some occasions.
 Pío Baroja dubbed him as a "Latvian revolutionary".
 He took studies in Riga, Leipzig, Munich and Berlin.